Card Color Change by David Blaine

 oscar says...

-The trick uses a simple grip and snapping motion, and keeping the hand parallel to the spectator's eyeline is crucial to hide the move, but it takes practice to avoid revealing the hidden card.
+The key is holding the cards in a specific grip and keeping your hand parallel to the spectator's line of sight to hide the move.
+Practice is essential to avoid accidentally showing the hidden card.

 Tutorial videos